Andalucia (IV of Spades album): Background

-In 2018, Unique Salonga left the band to pursue a solo career, and the group went on indefinite hiatus in 2020.
-In Later 2020, Zild Benitez began his solo career and released four albums.
+In 2018, Unique Salonga left the band IV of Spades to pursue a solo career, leading the band to continue together as 3 members.
+In 2019, released their first debut album CLAPCLAPCLAP!, and released two final singles such as "Ang Pinagmulan" and "Sa Panaginip (Sariling Multo)" before the group went on indefinite hiatus on August 21, 2020.
+Zild Benitez began a solo career and released four albums.
 In 2021, Blaster Silonga pursued his solo career and released a few singles and two albums.

-On July 16, 2025, the band officially returned with the new surprise-released single titled "Aura" under Sony Music Philippines, marking their first release in five years, and also with their new management, Balcony Music Entertainment.
+On July 16, 2025, the band officially returned with the surprise-released single "Aura" under Sony Music Philippines, working with their new management, Balcony Music Entertainment.
 The song also marked Salonga's return as the band's lead vocalist and rhythm guitarist.
-On August 13, 2025, the band surprised-release their new single, titled "Nanaman".
-On September 10, 2025, the band surprise-released their third single, titled "Konsensya".
-On October 8, 2025, the band surprise-released their fourth single, titled "Suliranin".
+Over the next two months, the band continued to singles without prior announcement: on August 13, 2025, "Nanaman", on September 10, 2025, "Konsensya", and on October 8, 2025, "Suliranin".

-The release of "Aura" as well as the group's reunion was met with mass reactions.
-The song received instantaneous commercial reception upon release.
-According to Billboard Philippines, "Aura" was an immediate success on streaming services and social media platforms.
+According to Billboard Philippines, "Aura" was met immediate success on streaming services and social media platforms.
 The track debuted on the magazine's record charts with two days of chart-tracking data, entering at number 28 on the Philippines Hot 100 and number 14 on the Top Philippine Songs.
 The track peaked at number four on the Philippines Hot 100 and number three on the Top Philippine Songs.

+Music and lyrics

+The album contains a psychedelic funk sound blended with 1970's inspired sound, explores themes of a journey through toxic relationships, nostalgia, and personal evolution (particularly interpreted on the track "Monster).
+It weaves together the distinct, individual songwriting styles of each member to share stories of yearning, infidelity, and reconciliation.

 Release

 On August 29, 2025, at the Wish 107.5 11th anniversary concert, the band announced that they will be releasing their second album Andalucia named after Benitez's apartment where they regularly met.
 It was released on November 5, 2025, through Sony Music Philippines.

-On September 10, 2025, the band performed at the inaugural Filipino Music Awards at the SM Mall of Asia Arena on October 21, 2025.
-On October 5, Karpos Multimedia announced that the band is set to perform their solo concert on December 12, 2025 at the same venue.
-On October 26, 2025, they announced a second day to their solo concert.
+The band performed at the inaugural Filipino Music Awards held on October 21, 2025, at the SM Mall of Asia Arena, marked their comeback and won 'Rock Song of the Year' for their comeback song, "Aura", alongside Zild Benitez's song "I.N.A.S." for 'Alternative Song of the Year".

+Reception

+Gabriel Saulog of Billboard Philippines described "Kabisado" as one of Blaster's best-penned tracks, describing Blaster's vocals as "dreamy" and his lyrics as "cheeky".

+As of May 30, 2026, "Kabisado" peaked at number six on both of the Billboard Philippines Hot 100 and Top Philippine Songs.